Quick07/Hack-Diversity-SWE-Group-6-Project/README.md

 npm i
 npm run dev
 ```
+# Demo :video_game:

+You should then be able to visit `localhost:3000` in your browser and see the server running.

+# 	:keyboard::computer_mouse::desktop_computer::computer:GITHUB:computer::desktop_computer:	:keyboard:
-# :broom::soap:Clean Up Code Before Pushing:soap::broom:
+## :broom::soap:Clean Up Code Before Pushing:soap::broom:
 In main directory run:

 ```bash
 npm run prettier &&  rm -rvf */node_modules && rm -rvf package-lock.json && rm -rvf node_modules && git add . && git commit -m "Whatever changes you made" && git push
 ```

-# :heavy_plus_sign::heavy_plus_sign:Merging code:heavy_plus_sign::heavy_plus_sign:
+## :heavy_plus_sign::heavy_plus_sign:Merging code:heavy_plus_sign::heavy_plus_sign:

 you can do so by:

-## 1.)
+### 1.)
 First making sure you're on your branch.
 It will then list all the branches correlated with this repository and an asterisks next to the current branch you're on and a list of read remote branches.
 ```bash
 git branch -a
 ```